opendaylight/docs/docs/getting-started-guide/clustering.rst

 Cluster Monitoring
 ------------------

-OpenDaylight exposes shard information via MBeans, which can be explored with JConsole, VisualVM, or other JMX clients, or exposed via a REST API using `Jolokia <https://jolokia.org/features-nb.html>`_, provided by the ``odl-jolokia`` Karaf feature.
+OpenDaylight exposes shard information via ``MBeans``, which can be explored with ``JConsole``, VisualVM, or other JMX clients, or exposed via a REST API using `Jolokia <https://jolokia.org/features-nb.html>`_, provided by the ``odl-jolokia`` Karaf feature.
 This is convenient, due to a significant focus on REST in OpenDaylight.

-The basic URI that lists a schema of all available MBeans, but not their content itself is::
+The basic URI that lists a schema of all available ``MBeans``, but not their content itself is::

     GET  /jolokia/list